 I did promise I’d share my favourite claims ever with you, though.
 There was the tractor that came around a corner and RAN OVER our customer’s roof.
 The customer simply opened the door and stepped out unscathed-she was driving a Volvo and they’d survive the apocolypse.
 Another good one was the claim for a smashed window, because she was on a country road surrounded by cows and one decided to pop its head through the window-I would have been terrified!
 And my final favourite, surprisingly common-electrics not working because a mouse has eaten the wires.
 Ooops!

 What do you think is dangerous about driving?
 Have you ever made a claim for something that is quite funny?
+Want to tell me about your experience of dangerous drives?

 Don’t miss my giveaway which is live until 14th September 2016.